Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Airalo UK network: EE, but only 4G

 Airalo’s UK eSIM connects to the EE network.
-That’s a good start — EE has the strongest rural coverage of any UK network.
-But there’s a catch that Airalo doesn’t always make obvious: it’s 4G only, not 5G.
-This Airalo UK eSIM review confirms that while EE provides strong rural reach, the 4G-only limitation means you miss out on 5G speeds in cities.
+That’s a good start — EE has the strongest rural coverage of any UK network, according to Ofcom (2026).
+But there’s a catch Airalo doesn’t always make obvious: it’s 4G only, not 5G.
+This Airalo UK eSIM review confirms that while EE provides strong rural reach, the 4G-only limitation means you miss out on 5G speeds in UK cities.
+By contrast, an England eSIM for travel with 5G access and automatic carrier switching across multiple networks avoids the congestion issues that single-network 4G plans can face in busy urban areas.

-This limitation matters less than you might think.
+This limitation matters less than you’d think.
 4G in the UK is perfectly fast for everything you’re likely to do — maps, social media, streaming, video calls.
 EE’s 4G network in most UK cities delivers 30-80 Mbps, which is plenty.
-But if you’re the type of person who wants the fastest possible speeds and you have a 5G phone, you might notice the difference.
+But if you’re the type who wants the fastest possible speeds and you’ve got a 5G phone, the difference is noticeable.

-The bigger concern is that being tied to a single network means you only get EE’s coverage.
-That’s good in rural areas, but in cities, EE can get congested, and you can’t switch to a less busy network.
+The bigger concern?
+Being tied to a single network.
+You only get EE’s coverage.
+That’s good in rural Great Britain, but in UK cities, EE can get congested, and you can’t switch to a less busy network.
+You’re stuck.

 Airalo UK plans and pricing

-But there’s a weird pricing quirk: the 5 GB plan costs more than the 10 GB plan.
+But there’s a weird pricing quirk worth noting: the 5 GB plan costs more than the 10 GB plan.
 Yes, really.
 The 5 GB plan is $9.00 while the 10 GB is $8.00.
-This makes no sense, but if you’re buying Airalo, just skip the 5 GB and go straight to 10 GB.
+This makes zero sense.
+If you’re buying Airalo, just skip the 5 GB and go straight to 10 GB.
 It’s cheaper and gives you double the data.
+Whoever designed this pricing structure wasn’t paying attention.

 Airalo app experience